JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ### `resource-bundle`
 {id="idea-plugin__resource-bundle"}

-A resource bundle to be used with message key attributes in extension declarations, and for [action and group localization](basic_action_system.md#localizing-actions-and-groups).
+A resource bundle to be used with message key attributes in extension declarations and for [action and group localization](basic_action_system.md#localizing-actions-and-groups).
 A single [`<idea-plugin>`](#idea-plugin) element can contain multiple `<resource-bundle>` elements.

 {style="narrow"}